Author: Jack’s Gems/ Jack W

 Popular Gold Prospecting Areas

 Eldorado in Victoria is an extremely popular spot to find gold and gemstones these days.
-It can average 20 specks per pan and gemstones in the top sieve!
+It can average 20 specks per pan and gemstones in the top sieve and the best I have gotten is about 100 specks per pan!
 Can get about a gram for a few hours panning, a few grams in a day high-banking.
 The gold is mostly small and flat pieces, but I know a guy who found a 2 gram nugget highbanking there.

 Large Aussie Gold Nuggets

 Of the 10 largest gold nuggets found, 8 of them are Australian!
-Not all of them are on the top 10 list.
+Not all of them are on the top 10 list that are listed below.

 Holtermann Nugget – Estimated +3000 Ounces